 Beautiful clay bricks aren't just good for building houses - they are one of the most versatile construction materials on the market.
-But if you've got a few leftover bricks hanging around from your past masonry projects, you may be wondering what to do with them - especially now that spring is here and the garden is beckoning...
+But if you've got a few leftover bricks hanging around from your past masonry projects, you may be wondering what to do with them - especially now that Summer is almost here and the garden is beckoning...

 As always, we've got your back - we've also got a free Estimation Service designed to ensure you only buy the bricks you actually need in the first place!